Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/setup_work_locally.md

 To install `git-secrets`:

-1. Open an Ubuntu WSL window, and change the directory to `axway-open-docs`:
+1. Open an Ubuntu WSL window, and change the directory to the root directory of your Axway repository:

     ```
-    cd axway-open-docs
+    cd AXWAY-REPOSITORY
     ```

 2. Run the script.
 You will be asked for your Ubuntu password: